AtelierFerrohenge/card/README.md

 Next Priorities:
-	Rework shadow + visual node system into resource + visual node system Split a mixin base class out of visibility and card_suit Review the below
+	Rework shadow + visual node system into resource + visual node system Split a mixin base class out of visibility and card_suit Do this once I start migrating to a strongly typed language Review the below
 	Complete card_deck update after card_group abstraction
 	Organize cards with nodes rather than collections